RDjarbeng/RDjarbeng/README.md

 Developer | Computer Engineer
 -----------------------------

-I specialize mostly in web development, machine learning and Internet of Things (IoT) devices such as the Raspberry Pi and Arduino.
-Also have an interest in Computer vision applications.
+I specialize mostly in web development, machine learning and Internet of Things (IoT) devices.
+Also have an interest in Computer vision applications and [air quality](https://rdjarbeng.github.io/understanding-the-air-quality-index-aqi/).
 <br/>
 Often I use Python, JavaScript, C++, Dart for Flutter mobile app development and a host of other languages to build a working application.
 <br/>